-Welcome to Doune B&B.
+Welcome to Doune Bed and Breakfast.

 A selection of rooms in a unique 200-year old stone cottage.
 Find us conveniently located on the main road, in the centre of the village.
 The village offers a choice of places to eat and drink and the stores stay open till late.

 We are located in the heart of Scotland, 8 miles from Stirling and an easy drive from both Edinburgh and Glasgow International Airports.
-That makes Doune a great stop over choice to start or end your Scottish holiday.
+That makes Doune a great stopover choice to start or end your Scottish holiday.

-A rural village there are a number of walking routes taking in the river Teith, award-winning Doune ponds, woodland and hill top walks.
+A rural village there are a number of walking routes taking in the River Teith, award-winning Doune ponds, woodland, and hilltop walks.
 Just a few miles up the road is the Trossachs National Park with a choice of Munroes.

 We treat our guests the way we like to be treated.

 We are Good to Go accredited and ready to host you.
 We have strict cleaning protocols in place and support the NHS Test and Trace system.

 Reasons to stay in Doune FK16 6DE